LBHackney-IT/Product-Playbook/docs/hackney-council-product-strategy.md

 Always working with residents at the heart of what we do, we’ll focus on the biggest problems to solve where we can have the greatest impact.

+_Images on this page are from [Visualization](https://www.flaticon.com/free-icons/visualization) icons created by Freepik - Flaticon_